Feelies, trinkets, and props

 4. Rhombicuboctahedron (Driller, 1987)

-Driller is a forerunner of the FPS genre.
+Driller is an early example of an FPS.
 It was built on a 3D engine named Freescape, years before Doom, and in another age of computing.
 In Driller the player is supposed to find a number of cardinal spots to drill through on a polyhedron enveloping the moon Mitral.
 As an orientation aid a cardboard representation of this rhombicuboctahedron is provided in the package.
 The facet where the player starts his mission is already filled in to help him on his way.
 (Incentive Software/ Major Developments)

 3. Shuriken (Last Ninja 2, 1988)